 - Should we cut budget for channels that don’t deliver the same quality of customer?

 - Can we better optimize our paid media budget, e.g., use characteristics of our high-LTV customers to target look-alike audiences for Facebook ads?

 - How can we ensure we’re profitable on first purchases, particularly if our products/services don’t have a high rate of repurchase?

 - Does our welcome email series for new customers increase LTV?

-To help you understand how to target your most profitable customers, check out this explainer video on RFM—Recency, Frequency, Monetary—scores and how Daasity can help you segment out your best (and worst) customers.
+To help you understand how to target your most profitable customers, check out this article on RFM—Recency, Frequency, Monetary—scores and how Daasity can help you segment out your best (and worst) customers.

-This post so far has discussed calculating customer lifetime value using historical customer data.
+This post has discussed calculating LTV using historical customer data.
 There’s another way to calculate LTV that you may hear about: predictive customer lifetime value.

-The more historical data you have, i.e., the more times customers have purchased, and the shorter timeframe you’re looking at into the future, the more accurate your LTV estimate will be.
+The more historical data you have, i.e., the more times customers have purchased, and the shorter timeframe you’re looking at into the future, the more accurate your historical CLV estimate will be.

 The time to figure out customer lifetime value is now

-We can’t overstate the importance of customer lifetime value trends and why you should look at customer lifetime value in different ways to help you find the insights you need to keep your business healthy over time.
+We can’t overstate the importance of customer lifetime value trends and why you should analyze it in different ways to help you find the insights you need to keep your business healthy over time.